sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

     >
     >A dropdown field wants the options as a list of objects, with each object having 2 fields: `Name` for the display name, and `Id` for the underlying value of the option.
 The `Map` function takes the data in the data variable and converts it to the format we need.

+    Click on the **Save** button on the formula pop up.

-4. You will have to bind the dropdown field to the `Trigger Workflow1` data variable (as we did for the input field for material).
+4. You will have to bind the dropdown field to the `SalesOrderDetails` page variable (as we did for the input field for material).

-    From the properties tab, for the **Selected value** field, set the binding to: **Data and variables > Data variable > Trigger Workflow1 > material**.
+    From the properties tab, for the **Selected value** field, set the binding to: **Data and variables > Page variable > SalesOrderDetails > material**.

     ![Selected value](dropdown-selected-value.png)